Wylys' stockbroker settles SEC fraud, insider trading case

-NEW YORK, Jan 8 (Reuters) - A stockbroker for the wealthy Texas investors Samuel and Charles Wyly agreed to pay $498,693 to settle regulatory charges that he assisted in the brothers’ alleged $550 million fraud and conducted insider trading, settlement papers made public on Wednesday show.
+NEW YORK (Reuters) - A stockbroker for the wealthy Texas investors Samuel and Charles Wyly agreed to pay $498,693 to settle regulatory charges that he assisted in the brothers’ alleged $550 million fraud and conducted insider trading, settlement papers made public on Wednesday show.

 Louis Schaufele, the stockbroker, is the first of the four defendants named in the U.S. Securities and Exchange Commission’s July 2010 lawsuit against the Wylys to settle with the regulator, court records show.